jbouffard/geopyspark/docs/guides/catalog.rst

 AttributeStore Caching
 ~~~~~~~~~~~~~~~~~~~~~~

-An instance of :class:`~geopyspark.geotrellis.catalog.AttributeStore` keeps an in memory cache of attributes recently accessed.
+An instance of ``AttributeStore`` keeps an in memory cache of attributes
-This is done because a common access pattern to check layer existence, read the layer and decode the layer will produce repeated requests for layer metadata.
+recently accessed.
+This is done because a common access pattern to check
+layer existence, read the layer and decode the layer will produce repeated
-Depending on the backend used this may add considerable overhead and expense.
+requests for layer metadata.
+Depending on the backend used this may add
+considerable overhead and expense.

-When writing a workflow that places heavy demand on :class:`~geopyspark.geotrellis.catalog.AttributeStore` reading it is worth while keeping track of a class instance and reusing it
+When writing a workflow that places heavy demand on ``AttributeStore`` reading
+it is worth while keeping track of a class instance and reusing it

 .. code:: python3